quantumscience/books/docs/00-OpenAccess/01-Chapter1.md

 # Chapter I: Open Access

 ## Overview
+The importance of open resources in science and software engineering is growing exponentially.
 The idea of open source is not a new one.
 History of code sharing.
 Cryptography of meanings.

+## Why is Open Access an Imperative for Sustainability of Science
+## A.I. and Open Code
+## Open Resources in Scientific Research
+## Creative Open Source and Future of Software Development
+## Strategic Importance of Open Resources

 <details><summary>CLICK ME</summary>
 <p>